 How it compares to Z-Library

-Open Library is one of the closest legit Z Library alternatives in concept: big coverage, free access, and downloadable files for some titles—but designed around lending rather than permanent downloads.
+Open Library is one of the closest legit Z Library alternatives in concept: wide coverage, free access, and some downloadable files—but designed around lending rather than permanent downloads.

 Libby (OverDrive)